Taur3an/LatentProbe/LatentProbe_Advanced/README.md

 ## Workflow Overview

 1. **Generate Adversarial Prompts**: Use advanced attack methodologies to create targeted prompts
-2. **Interact with Target Models**: Send prompts and capture responses with reasoning traces
+2. **Interact with Target Models**: Send prompts to target LLMs and capture responses
-3. **Evaluate Responses**: Automatically assess responses using judge LLMs
+3. **Evaluate Responses**: Use judge LLMs to assess response quality across multiple dimensions
-4. **Conduct Multi-Turn Conversations**: Engage in adaptive dialogues for deeper testing
+4. **Conduct Multi-Turn Conversations**: Engage in adaptive dialogues with automated strategy adaptation
-5. **Log and Export Results**: Store findings in structured formats for analysis
+5. **Log and Export Results**: Store all interactions and evaluations in structured formats

 ## Use Cases